DCS-gRPC/Custodian/README.md

 * Ban and unban players using the built-in DCS ban system (No SLMod support as yet) as well as list banned players

+The connection with the DCS server is handled using `DCS-gRPC` which allows clients written in any gRPC suported language to interact with a running DCS server.

 # Installation

 ## Create Discord Bot account